2play/moonlight-retropie/README.md

 # DO NOT USE THIS YET.
-## Needs Corrections due to wrong paths.errors.
+## Needs Corrections due to wrong paths/errors.
 ITS FOR JESSIE NOT STRETCH.
 ## Stretch OS & fixed Jessie version will be included on the new script!
 2Play!